BeakerThe1st/patterer.net/content/about.md

 ### Data we do not store ❎

-This site is not intended for those who are under the age of 13 (or the minimum age of digital consent, as applicable in your jurisdiction).
-We do not knowingly store the data of users who are under the age of 13 (or the minimum age of digital consent, as applicable in your jurisdiction).
+This site is not intended for those under the age of 13 (or the minimum age of digital consent, as applicable in your jurisdiction).
+We do not knowingly store the data of users under the age of 13 (or the minimum age of digital consent, as applicable in your jurisdiction).

 ### Warranty and assurance on processing ✅

-Although we try our best to protect your data, we do not provide any warranty or assurance regarding the processing or storing of your data, or to whom your data may accidentally and/or unknowinly become accessible.
+Although we try our best to protect your data, we do not provide any warranty or assurance regarding the processing or storing of your data, or to whom your data may accidentally or unknowingly become accessible.

 ### Contact 📩

-Inquiries or comments regarding this policy or our privacy practices should be send via [email: benson@patterer.net](mailto:test@example.com?subject=Privacy%20Practices)
+Inquiries or comments regarding this policy or our privacy practices should be sent via [email: benson@patterer.net](mailto:test@example.com?subject=Privacy%20Practices)